code42/code42cli/docs/userguides/siemexample.md

 To ingest file events or alerts into a SIEM tool using the Code42 command-line interface, the Code42 user account running the integration must be assigned roles that provide the necessary permissions.

+The CEF format is not recommended because it was not designed for insider risk event data.
+Code42 file event data contains many fields that provide valuable insider risk context that have no CEF equivalent.
+However, if you need to use CEF, the JSON-to-CEF mapping at the bottom of this document indicates which fields are included and how the field names map to other formats.

 ## Before you begin

 First install and configure the Code42 CLI following the instructions in